firisthetraveller/pokedex-red/README.md

 ### `npm run deploy`

-Deploys the app on Github Pages
+Deploys the app on Github Pages.